 There’s a lot of things that can be researched and scheduled well in advance and it’s a job you won’t have to do later.

 If it seems a bit daunting, break it down.
 Decide how many posts you want, then go from there.
 I recommend having at least one post per day.
-That means that if you scheduled three each week, on the days you don’t have any posts booked you can just post something personal – perhaps you’ve just grabbed a coffee from your favourite local place, you’ve taken the dog for a walk, or are admiring the view from a local park or home that you have open.
+That means that if you scheduled three each week, on the days you don’t have any posts booked you can just post something personal – perhaps you’ve just grabbed a coffee from your favorite local place, you’ve taken the dog for a walk, or are admiring the view from a local park or home that you have open.
 Those things work really, really well and help keep you in the newsfeed.

 5. Create a “like us” ad.
 You want to generate as many likes as you possibly can for your business page.
 Ideally the people you want to like your page are people who will potentially do business with you, so you want to target the ad and boost it in your patch/post code for people who you know like real estate or have property or mortgages or whatever criteria lead people to being home owners.
 Facebook can take you through the steps.